nikomatsakis/rfcs/active/0000-closures.md

 fields will be a suitable reference (`&`, `&mut`, etc) to the variables being borrowed.

+### Self type specifier

+Every closure expression includes an optional self-type specifier.
+When present, this specifier indicates explicitly which trait the closure expression should implement:

+    |: args| expr     -> FnOnce
+    |&: args| expr    -> FnShare
+    |&mut: args| expr -> Fn

+If no self specifier is present, the default is `&mut:`.
+We may change to using inference in the future.

 ### By-value closures

 The default form for a closure is by-value.
 This implies that all